Pushpa (film series): Pushpa 2: The Rule (2024)

 After his head-on confrontation with Bhanwar Singh Shekhawat in the first part, Pushpa rises to become the undisputed king of the sandalwood smuggling world.
 His power grows to the extent that he manages to install his close aide as the Chief Minister of the state.
 However, challenges arise when Bhanwar Singh Shekhawat, Mangalam Srinu, and Pratap Reddy emerge as significant obstacles, threatening Pushpa both personally and professionally.
 How Pushpa overcomes them and emerges victorious forms the crux of Pushpa 2.

 Pushpa 3: The Rampage (TBA)

-Shortly after the release of Pushpa 2: The Rule, Sukumar confirmed that he and Allu Arjun would return for a third film in the series in future.
+Shortly after the release of Pushpa 2: The Rule, Sukumar confirmed that he and Allu Arjun would return for a third and final film in the series in future.

-The Pushpa 2: The Rule post-credits scene showcased the continuation of the story with a cliffhanger and the title for the third part revealed as Pushpa 3: The Rampage which reportedly set to release on December 8,2028.
+The Pushpa 2: The Rule post-credits scene showcased the continuation of the story with a cliffhanger and the title for the third and final part revealed as Pushpa 3: The Rampage.